The Devil's Rejects: Production

 When Rob Zombie wrote House of 1000 Corpses (2003), he had a "vague idea for a story" about the brother of the sheriff that the Firefly clan killed coming back for revenge.
 After Lions Gate Entertainment made back all of their money on the first day of Corpses theatrical release, they wanted Zombie to make another film and he started to seriously think about a new story.
 With Rejects, Zombie has said that he wanted to make it "more horrific" and the characters less cartoonish than in Corpses, and that he wanted "to make something that was almost like a violent western.
 Sort of like a road movie."
 He has also cited films like Bonnie and Clyde (1967), The Wild Bunch (1969), Badlands (1973) and The Texas Chain Saw Massacre (1974) as influences on Rejects.
 When he approached William Forsythe about doing the film, he told the actor that the inspiration for how to portray his character came from actors like Lee Marvin and Robert Shaw.
-Sheri Moon Zombiedoes not see the film as a sequel: "It's more like some of the characters from House of 1000 Corpses came on over, and now they're the Devil's Rejects."
+Sheri Moon Zombie does not see the film as a sequel: "It's more like some of the characters from House of 1000 Corpses came on over, and now they're the Devil's Rejects."

 Zombie hired Phil Parmet, who had shot the documentary Harlan County, USA (1976), because he wanted to adopt a hand-held camera/documentary look.
 Principal photography was emotionally draining for some of the actors.
 Moon Zombie remembers a scene she had to do with Forsythe that required her to cry.
 The scene took two to three hours to film and affected her so much that she did not come into work for two days afterward.

 The film went through the MPAA eight times earning an NC-17 rating every time until the last one.
 According to Zombie, the censors had a problem with the overall tone of the film.
 Specifically, censors did not like the motel scene between Bill Moseley and Priscilla Barnes, forcing Zombie to cut two minutes of it for the theatrical release.
 However, this footage was restored in the unrated DVD release.

 Soundtrack

-Zombie, who is also musician, decided to go with more southern rock to create the mood of the film.
+Zombie, who is also a musician, decided to go with more southern rock to create the mood of the film.
 The film's soundtrack itself was notable as being one of the first to be released on DualDisc, with the DVD side featuring a making-of featurette for the film and a photo gallery.

 In 2019, Zombie announced that Waxwork Records would release the soundtrack on vinyl along with the two other Zombie films in the trilogy, House of 1,000 Corpses and 3 from Hell (2019).
 The record included an essay written by director Rob Zombie and a 12x12" booklet that contained behind the scenes photographs.